stnbu/person_search/README.md

 Include a README.md and a design document for your prototype.
 ```

-Helper scripts are provided to do integration testing, see instructions below.
+Helper scripts are provided to do integration testing, see instructions and design document below.

 Requirements to Run
 ===================